Learn about sensitive information types

 Exact data match sensitive information types

-All EDM-based SITs are created from scratch.
+All exact data match (EDM)-based SITs are created from scratch.
 You use them to detect items that have exact values which you define in a database of sensitive information.
 See, Learn about exact data match based sensitive information types for more information.

 Fundamental parts of a sensitive information type